 The policy is being discontinued in recognition of the significant reduction in local COVID-19 cases while being in alignment with the City of St. Louis’ recent announcement that its indoor mask mandate will expire at 11:59 p.m. on Saturday.
 Fans attending the Missouri Valley Conference men’s basketball tournament championship game at Enterprise Center on Sunday will therefore neither be required to show proof of vaccination or a negative test result to enter, nor obligated to wear a mask while inside the venue.

 Discontinuation of the policies at Stifel Theatre will go into effect on Monday, March 7.
 Some concerts, shows or other events at Stifel Theatre, as well as Enterprise Center, may be subject to vaccination or mask protocols at the request of the artist.
 As an example, proof of vaccination or a recent negative COVID-19 test will be required this Sunday afternoon at Stifel Theatre for the performance of Daniel Tiger’s Neighborhood Live!

 The vaccination or negative test requirement policy was introduced in October, ahead of the Blues’ first regular season home game, and had applied to all guests, event staff, sponsors, news media and all who entered Enterprise Center and Stifel Theatre.

 The Blues will continue to be guided in the months ahead by the CDC as well as local, state and federal health and safety authorities.
-The Blues are the 16th team in the National Hockey League to introduce a policy requiring fans to show proof of vaccination or a negative test result to attend games.

 More information is available for fans and guests by visiting enterprisecenter.com/safety.